learn-co-students/guided-module-one-final-project-dc-web-111918/ReadmeProject.md

 ####  DC Events  ####

-Welcome to the DC Neighborhood Events Finder!
+Welcome to the District Discoverer!

 Have you ever been wandering around DC and wondered what there was to do in your area?
 While we can use Yelp to find restaurants, there's nothing like this for DC events so we decided to take a stab!